Derived equivalence and non-vanishing loci II: Derived equivalences of cyclic covers

 \section{Derived equivalences of cyclic covers}

 {\bf Cyclic covers.} Let $X$ be a complex smooth projective variety and $\alpha$ be a $d$-torsion element of $\Pic^0 (X)$.
-We denote by the \'{e}tale cyclic cover of order $d$ associated to $\alpha$ (see e.g. \cite{huybrechts} \S7.3).
+We denote by the \'{e}tale cyclic cover of order $d$ associated to $\alpha$ (see e.g. \cite[\S7.3]{huybrechts}).
 Then

 and there is a free action of the group $G:=\ZZ / d\ZZ$ on $X_{\alpha}$ such that $X_{\alpha}/G\simeq X$.
-The following Lemma is analogous to \cite{BM} Proposition 2.5(b).
-We include a proof for completeness, entirely inspired by the approach in \cite{BM} Proposition 2.5(a).
+The following Lemma is analogous to \cite[Proposition 2.5(b)]{BM}.
+We include a proof for completeness, entirely inspired by the approach in \cite[Proposition 2.5(a)]{BM}.

 \begin{lemma} Let $E$ be an object of $\D(X)$.
 There is an object $E_{\alpha}$ in $\D(X_{\alpha})$ such that $\pi_{\alpha*} E_{\alpha} \simeq E$ if and only if $E\otimes \alpha\simeq E$. \end{lemma} \begin{proof} For the nontrivial implication, let